HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 pip install PIR_Pipeline\dist\pir_pipeline-1.0.0-py3-none-any.whl
 ```

 A slew of messages will be printed to the console.
 If you see that mysql-connector-python, pir-pipeline, and pywin32 were successfully installed, then installation is complete.
+(Note that if you are working within a GFE context, you may need to disconnect from the VPN to install the package dependencies.)

 ![Fig 2.2: Installation Success](../images/installation_success.png)